Step 1: Controlling Tank by Subscribing to the Joy Topic

 ../../_images/step1-node-graph.png

-Introducing a launch file
+Introducing a Launch File

-• choreonoid itself (the project of step1.cnoid)
+• choreonoid itself (step1.cnoid project)

 • choreonoid_joy